Klafyvel/Norg.jl/docs/src/index.md

 ## Inner API

-The inner API is documented in the [internals](internals.html) page.
+The inner API is documented in the [Norg internals](internals/index.html) page.